-Equity Monday: Tesla buys bitcoin, Nexthink raises, and Bumble – TechCrunch
+Equity Monday: Tesla buys bitcoin, Nexthink raises and Bumble – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.

 This is Equity Monday, our weekly kickoff that tracks the latest private market news, talks about the coming week, digs into some recent funding rounds and mulls over a larger theme or narrative from the private markets.
-You can follow the show on Twitter here and myself here — and be sure to check out last week’s main ep that dug into Robinhood, Miami, and a host of other topics.
+You can follow the show on Twitter here and myself here — and be sure to check out last week’s main ep that dug into Robinhood, Miami and a host of other topics.

 This morning we had a pile of news to get through.
 Here’s the rundown: